Green loan

 Project description

-Investment capital is allocated to working capital needs throughout the seasonal cycle.
-It is used to cover fuel costs, machinery service and repairs, supplier payments, labour expenses, and other ongoing operational costs incurred before harvest income is received.
-Working capital financing ensures continuity of operations during the pre-harvest period.
+The invested capital is allocated to working capital needs during the seasonal cycle.
+The funds are used for fuel, machinery maintenance, repairs, supplier payments, labour costs, and other operating expenses incurred before harvest income is received.
+Working capital financing ensures smooth and continuous agricultural activity throughout the season.

-The borrower maintains a clean payment history with obligations fulfilled on time.
-Long-term operational experience, owned land structure, and maintained financial performance support the continuity of farming activity and the intended capital utilisation.
+The farm maintains a clean payment history, with obligations fulfilled on time.
+Long-term operational experience, a substantial share of owned land, and a consistent production cycle form a strong basis for the continued operation of the farm and the effective utilisation of capital.

 Main Terms